pmean/build-website/text/99/logistic.md

 details.
 This test divides your data up into approximately ten groups.
 These groups are defined by increasing order of estimated risk.
 The first group corresponds to those subjects who have the lowest predicted risk.
-In this model it represents the seven subjects where the mother\'s age is 16, 17, or 18 years.
+In this model it represents the seven subjects where the mother's age is 16, 17, or 18 years.
 Notice that in this group of 16-18 year old mothers, six were not successful BF and one was.
-This corresponds to the observed counts in the first three rows of the Mother\'s age \* Exclusive bf at discharge Crosstabulation table (shown below, with the bottom half editted out).
+This corresponds to the observed counts in the first three rows of the Mother's age * Exclusive bf at discharge Crosstabulation table (shown below, with the bottom half editted out).
 The second group of eight mothers represents 19 and 20 year olds, where 4 were exclusive breast feeding at discharge.